-In most cases a telephone call or a note from the parent/carer informing the school that their child is ill will is acceptable.
+In most cases a telephone call or an email from the parent/carer informing the school that their child is illis acceptable.
 Where there are repeated absences due to reported illness parents/carers may be asked to provide medical evidence.
 This will usually be in the form of an appointment card, prescription etc.